 There are several different styles of fabric, with villages specializing in particular types of weaving.
 Hol is a time-honoured cloth decorated with small patterns symbolizing flowers, butterflies and diamonds, and traditionally produced with threads of five basic colours – yellow, red, black, green and blue (modern variations use pastel shades).
 The vibrant, shimmering hues change depending on the direction from which they are viewed.
 Parmoong is a lustrous ceremonial fabric, made by weaving a motif or border of gold or silver thread onto plain silk.
 Some parmoong is woven exclusively for men in checks or stripes of cream, green or red, to be worn in sarongs.
 Traditional wall-hangings, pedan, come in classical designs often featuring stylized temples and animals such as elephants and lions; they’re inexpensive ($5–10) and easily transportable.

-Wood and marble carvings
+Wood and stone carvings

 Antiques and curios